 Once you have selected all the Users for the permission set and the time frame for those settings, click Assign.
 That's it, the permission sets are assigned to the appropriate Users.

-You can use the User Access Policies to automate the permissions managing process.
-This native Salesforce feature simplifies the work with permissions and makes it more secure, and less error-prone.
+There’s an option to automate the permissions management process.
+User Access Policies is the native Salesforce feature that simplifies the work with permissions and makes it more secure and less error-prone.

 Here’s a quick manual on implementing this feature in your work process.